OmkarMahajan07/Expense_Tracker_App/README.md

   percentage for a given user+category pair.
 - **View monthly summary** – choose a user and month; the app aggregates all recorded expenses and shows how they compare to any budgets you have set.
+- **All expenses** – open a flat table of every expense recorded in the system, regardless of month or budget configuration.

 Because storage is in memory only, data is cleared every time you stop and restart the Flask process.